dannash100/node.js/README.md

 - array-like when interacting with them.
 To write to the first byte: ```buffer[0] = 23```
 - can be used to change encodings i.e utf161e, base64, hex
-- buffers can be used to convert binary data into more usable formats binary formats can be decoded manually as they usualy have a header which contains metadata about the file.
+- buffers can be used to convert binary data into more usable formats binary formats can be decoded manually as they usually have a header which contains metadata about the file.
 This can then be   used to interpret sections of bytes.
-- binary protocals can be used for an efficient way to transport messages across a network or process.
+- binary protocols can be used for an efficient way to transport messages across a network or process.

 ### Events
 ```javascript